United-Philanthropy-Forum/km-starter-kit/README.md

 There is a lot of information about the build tools, which might help with debugging, in [The Pantheon Build tools README](https://github.com/pantheon-systems/terminus-build-tools-plugin)

+### How to delete a project made with this starter kit.

+[The Pantheon Build tools](https://github.com/pantheon-systems/terminus-build-tools-plugin) provides an []build:env:obliterate](https://github.com/pantheon-systems/terminus-build-tools-plugin#buildenvobliterate) command to delete a site that was spun up using the `build:project:create` command.
+It will delete both the Pantheon site and the repo, so any changes you've made either place will be lost forever.

 ### Maintaining this project

 There are minimal files in this project, as it's meant to solely ease the handoff between [The Pantheon Build tools](https://github.com/pantheon-systems/terminus-build-tools-plugin) and the